"Help" Is Not a Four-Letter Word

 It's been stated before, but it bears repeating: Consider hiring a geriatric caseworker who can help you determine what kind of regular professional help you can use in caring for your senior.

-Supportive care options include facilities and programs to which your loved one will go, such as senior centers and adult day care programs, and services that will come to him or her, such as meal delivery, reassurance visits, and home care.
+Supportive care options include facilities and programs to which your loved one will go, such as senior centers and adult day care programs, and services that will come to them, such as meal delivery, reassurance visits, and home care.
 Services are provided professionally and on a volunteer basis.
 Contact the Eldercare Locator or the National Association for Home Care for information.

 If you are going away, are temporarily unavailable, you can arrange for professional respite care.
 This temporary care service can be provided at home or in a nursing facility.
 Check with your local Area Agency on Aging or any home health care service.

-If Mom mainly needs company and activity, she may be fine spending her days at a senior center, many of which will pick her up, provide lunch, and drop her off at home at the end of the day.
+If Mom mainly needs company and activity, they may be fine spending their days at a senior center, many of which will pick them up, provide lunch, and drop them off at home at the end of the day.

 Adult day care programs are a compromise between living at home and full-time assisted living for seniors who need supervised care.
-In a typical program, a van will pick up your father at about 9 a.m., drive him to a facility where he will socialize, have lunch, engage in activities, and possibly receive routine medical care, and then drop him off at home around 5 p.m.
+In a typical program, a van will pick up your father at about 9 a.m., drive them to a facility where they will socialize, have lunch, engage in activities, and possibly receive routine medical care, and then drop them off at home around 5 p.m.

 Ideally, an adult day care program has one supervisor for each six clients, four if the clients are very impaired.
 The program should also have a social worker and registered nurse on staff.